oceaster/Covid19API/README.md

 ```

 By default the server will be hosted on <b>http://localhost:8000/</b><br/>
-and can be started by running the following command line
+and can be started by running the following command line within the shell.

 ```bash
 ./manage.py runserver